Pourskyy/NewbieVim/docs/languages-guides/nodejs-setup.md

 # Verify installation in Neovim
 :checkhealth
 ```
-Look for the **Node.js provider** status in the health check output.
+Look for the **Node.js provider** status in the health check output